May-NweThiri/May-NweThiri/README.md

+ I’m May  👋
-I am a computer science student who havs a strong interest in exploring and using cutting-edge approaches to solve problems in the real world.
-I am interested in data analysis, machine learning, and programming.
-As a quick learner, I am eager to tackle new challenges in dynamic and creative environment.
-I am very good at working with team, adapting to new situations, and solving problems.
+I am a computer science graduate with a strong passion for exploring and applying cutting-edge techniques to solve real-world problems.
+My primary interests lie in data analysis, machine learning, and programming.

+As a quick learner, I thrive on tackling new challenges in dynamic and creative environments.
+I am a collaborative team player, adaptable to new situations, and enjoy solving complex problems efficiently.

-Currently, I am dedicated to expanding my knowledge and my skills in data analysis,  programming,  Machine Learning and Deep learning.
-I am actively learning new methodologies and trying new projects to enhance my proficiency.
-I am seeking great opportunities to apply my skills and learn from real-world projects.
+Currently, I am focused on expanding my expertise in data analysis, programming, machine learning, and deep learning.
+I actively explore new methodologies and work on projects to enhance my skills and practical knowledge.

+I’m eager to contribute to meaningful projects and gain hands-on experience that pushes my boundaries while delivering value.

 <!---
 May-NweThiri/May-NweThiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.